Shaw21/DarkSideProject/README.md

 DarkSideProject
 ===============

-First Project for EAE-3660.
-Machinima creation of the Original lightsaber fight.
+First Project for The Dark Side group (Machinima creation of the Original Lightsaber fight).